kibook/s1kd-tools/s1kd-newdm/README.md

 -@ &lt;filename&gt;
 Save the new data module as &lt;filename&gt; instead of an automatically named file in the current directory.

+-m &lt;remarks&gt;
+Set remarks for the new data module.

 Prompt (-p) option
 ------------------